 Salary negotiation is a sometimes complex and nuanced discussion.
-It is difficult to explain briefly, and likely may require an advising session at the Career Center.
 Here are some common preparations for most salary discussions.

 Budgeting and cost of living

 A good place to start is to consider what your monthly costs will be such as rent, groceries, utilities, transportation and any credit or student loan payments that are due on a monthly basis.
 If you’re relocating, research any differences in cost of living and the rental costs in the area.
 When you add up these expenses, you should arrive at a monthly budget that represents what you need to survive, also known as, your break even point.
 And don’t forget to account for pay deductions which can amount to anywhere between 20-35% of your earnings.